cbmr-data/cbmr-data.github.io/esrum/source/usage/storage/networkdrives_troubleshooting.rst

 If you are connected to the head node, then firstly make sure that you are not using GSSAPI (Kerberos) to log in.
-See the :ref:`p_usage_connecting` page for instructions for how to disable this feature if you are using MobaXterm.
+See the :ref:`s_configure_mobaxterm` section on the :ref:`p_usage_connecting` page for instructions for how to disable this feature if you are using MobaXterm.

 Once you have logged in to Esrum *without* GSSAPI enabled, and if the folder(s) are still missing, then run the following command to create